/ About us / Who we are

 Mission

-Actively assist the World Heritage Centre, the States Parties of the Subregion, Focal Points, Site Managers, Advisory Bodies, Educational Institutions, Urban and Rural Communities, as well as the different levels of government, for the implementation of the Convention on the Protection of the World Cultural and Natural Heritage of 1972, in Mexico, Central America and the Caribbean, in accordance with the strategic objectives of the Budapest Declaration (2002), summarized in Credibility, Conservation, Capacities, Communication and Communities.
+Actively assist the UNESCO World Heritage Centre, the States Parties of the Subregion of Mexico, Central America and the Caribbean, Focal Points, Site Managers, Advisory Bodies to the World Heritage Committee (ICCROM, ICOMOS, IUCN), Educational Institutions, Communities, as well as the Category 2 Centres under the auspices of UNESCO, for the implementation of the Convention concerning the Protection of the World Cultural and Natural Heritage of 1972, in accordance with the strategic objectives of the Budapest Declaration (2002), summarized in Credibility, Conservation, Capacities, Communication and Communities.

 Vision